 - 10. Theft or unauthorized possession of patient, employee, or County property. - 11.
-Conviction of a State Class "A" or Federal misdemeanor, felony or plea of nolo contendere, regardless of whether on duty or on the premises of any County facility. - 12.
-The arrest or criminal indictment of any employee may be grounds for suspension if the arrest or indictment and facts in support of either made known to a Department Head (or Designee): - a.
+Conviction of a State Class "A" or Federal misdemeanor, felony or plea of nolo contendere, regardless of whether on duty or on the premises of any County facility where such conviction has a substantial relationship to the employment held/sought or employment would involve an unreasonable risk to property or the safety or welfare of individuals or the public. - 12.
+The arrest or criminal indictment of any employee may be grounds for suspension if information independent of the fact of the arrest is obtained that indicates the employee engaged in the conduct at issue: - a.
 Resulted from an employee's conduct in the course of employment duties, including a failure to perform such duties; or - b.
 Occurred on or proximate to County premises and as a result of the employee's conduct thereon; or - c.
 Raises reasonable doubt concerning the employee's suitability for continued County employment in the present assignment or Position.